 Which ActiGraph devices support Proximity Tagging?

-ActiGraph's wGT3X-BT and wActiSleep-BT devices support proximity tagging (serial numbers begin with "MOS")
+ActiGraph's GT9X Link, wGT3X-BT, and the wActiSleep-BT devices support proximity tagging (serial numbers begin with "MOS")

 Do Beacons have to be placed on stationary objects?

 Beacons can be placed on stationary or mobile objects.

 ActiLife 6.10 and later support the Proximity Tagging feature.